 Welcome to Financial Aid

+Pennsylvania middle-income students may receive up to $2000.
 Requirements for the scholarship are:

-Combined family income (parent and student, taxed and untaxed income) does not exceed $110,000
+- Combined family income (parent and student, taxed and untaxed income) does not exceed $110,000

 PHEAA will notify students and the university of those who have been awarded the RTSS.
 Initial awards for this program will not begin until January 2015.
 Funding is limited.

 How to Apply for Aid

 Free Application for Federal Student Aid (FAFSA) between January 1 and March 31.

 The Pennsylvania Higher Education Assistance Agency (PHEAA) requires the FAFSA to be received by the Federal Processor no later than May 1 for Pennsylvania State Grant consideration for PA residents.
 Completing your federal tax return prior to completing this application is highly encouraged as the FAFSA refers to specific lines on the tax return.